-Personal days are to be used for absence from the workplace for personal reasons, including religious holidays.
+Personal days are to be used for absence from the workplace for personal reasons, including for religious or cultural observances.

 Stevens provides full-time non-exempt staff three personal days annually on January 1.
-Stevens provides full-time exempt staff two personal days annually on January 1.
+Stevens provides fulltime exempt staff two personal days annually on January 1.
 Part-time, non-faculty employees who must be absent for religious reasons should contact the Division of Human Resources for an accommodation.